\( \newcommand{\be}{\begin{equation}}

 - identically zero when spacetime is flat;

-- symmetric due to the symmetry of the Ricci tensor and the metric;
+- symmetric due to the symmetry of the Ricci tensor and

 - linearly related to the Riemann curvature tensor;